 Abdominal bloating may be part of irritable bowel syndrome (IBS) if the symptom is associated with abdominal pain and alterations in bowel habits.
 Bloating may also be associated with functional dyspepsia (pain or discomfort centered in the upper abdomen), making the symptom difficult to differentiate from the fullness that occurs following meals.
 Bloating may also be associated with gas.

-- Q What foods can cause stomach bloating?
+- Q What can I do to reduce bloating?

-- Q Why can starchy food cause stomach bloating?
+- Q How can digestive enzymes help prevent stomach bloating?

 - Q How does food intolerance lead to bloating?